The Anthropic Stack on One Page.

 A one-page map of Anthropic's surface area — models, API primitives, builder tools, end-user surfaces, enterprise controls, and where it runs.

-Anthropic ships into so many surfaces now — three model tiers, ten API primitives, a half-dozen builder tools, a handful of end-user apps, the enterprise controls, the cloud distribution — that nobody who isn't paid to track it can hold the whole shape in their head.
-This post is one map of that surface area, grouped by who actually uses each piece.
+Anthropic ships into so many surfaces now — model tiers, API primitives, builder tools, end-user apps, enterprise controls, and cloud distribution routes — that nobody who isn't paid to track it can hold the whole shape in their head.
+This post is one point-in-time map of that surface area, grouped by who actually uses each piece.
 The point is not the categories; the point is being able to see what exists, all at once, on one page.

 Claude models